tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 #### CALL_END

 The call ended.
-This callback is triggered when a call ends.
+This event callback is triggered when a call ends.

 <dx-codeblock>
 ::: javascript javascript